Chuck Lefley

 Charles Thomas Lefley (born January 20, 1950) is a Canadian former professional ice hockey forward.
+He played in the National Hockey League with the Montreal Canadiens and St. Louis Blues from 1970 to 1980.
+With the Canadiens he won the Stanley Cup twice with, in 1971 and 1973.
+Internationally he played for the Canadian national team at the 1969 World Championship.

 Lefley was born in Winnipeg, Manitoba.
 Drafted by the Montreal Canadiens sixth overall in the 1970 NHL Amateur Draft, Lefley started his National Hockey League career with Montreal in 1971.
 He was traded from the Canadiens to the St. Louis Blues for Don Awrey on November 28, 1974.
-In 1975-76 he set a Blues franchise record by scoring 43 goals, a record later broken by Wayne Babych.
+In 1975–76 he set a Blues franchise record by scoring 43 goals, a record later broken by Wayne Babych.
 Lefley, whose older brother Bryan Lefley spent five seasons in the NHL, left the Blues in 1977-78, joining Jokerit Helsinki for one season scoring 12 goals and 11 assists in 24 games.
 He returned to the Blues in 1979-80, playing parts of two seasons before retiring after the 1980–81 season.
-He won two Stanley Cups with the 1971 and 1973 Montreal Canadiens.
+He won the Stanley Cup twice with the Canadiens, in 1971 and 1973.